SummaryRead the full fact sheet

 1 cup brown rice

 A sudden increase in dietary fibre

-It is better to add fibre to the diet from food sources rather than from fibre supplements, as these can aggravate constipation, especially if you do not increase the amount of water you drink daily.
+Also, it is better to get fibre from food sources rather than from fibre supplements, as these can aggravate constipation, especially if you do not increase the amount of water you drink daily.

 Where to get help

 - Your GP (doctor)

 - Your maternal and child health nurse

 - Dietitians Association of Australia Tel.
 1800 812 942 or to find a dietitian near you

 - Wholegrains and heart health, Heart Foundation, Australia